 Perhaps health doesn’t necessarily come at the end of a syringe.
 There are many natural interventions that help the body fight infections and some parents believe it is better for the body to be supported through nutrition and natural supplements, than injecting harmful pathogens and toxins into it.

 Many people have healed themselves from cancer and other diseases naturally, while forgoing toxic chemotherapy and prescription drugs, discovering that poisoning an already sick body goes against nature and further weakens the immune system.
 Toxic vaccines could be weakening the immune system as well.
-If people abdicate the sovereignty over their own bodies, where will it end?

 Those who object to SB277 and other mandatory vaccination laws believe the bills are unconstitutional and a violation of their rights to life and liberty; and denying children their rights to an equal education is discrimination.